liangch0505/liangch0505.github.io/c667Project.md

   <i>When too many windows opened, it's very hard to select the one you want, or interact between two different windows.</i>
 </div>
 ## Characteristics
 <b>Low learning cost: </b>  No fancy 3D effect.
 No additional interaction devices.
-User still uses mouse to interact with similar user interfaces, just have to press the mouse and realize that interfaces are stacked together.
+User still uses mouse to interact with similar user interfaces, just have to press the mouse and realize that interfaces are stacked together.<br>
 <b>Low deployment cost: </b> Each sensor costs $2 only.
-Software can be directly used on Windows systems.
+Software can be directly used on Windows systems.<br>
-<b>Effective: </b> Interaction can be easier and faster, especially in situations where many windows are opened.
+<b>Effective: </b> Interaction can be easier and faster, especially in situations where many windows are opened.<br>
 ## Images of the Mouse
 <div style="text-align:center">
   <img src="https://liangch0505.github.io/images/c667_Mouse1.jpg" /><br>